Mindy’s back and even more ‘preggo’ than before

 But things don’t get really good until nurse practitioner Morgan Tookers (Ike Barinholtz)) arrives in India after his idiotic naiveté leads him to a misdirected pit stop in Pakistan with Taliban recruitment, shockingly not out of the realm of possibility for Morgan.
 When interviewing an ideal Indian husband for Mindy, who is an ex-hip-hop dancer, Morgan says in the most matter-of-fact way, “It says here you like to dance.
 I myself I couldn’t walk until I was twelve.
 Can you speak to that?”
 Utterly ridiculous, classically Morgan, and perfectly hilarious.

-Despite Fox’s shoddy faith in the series, it’s hard for audiences not to fall in love with Kaling’s alter ego: an accomplished female doctor, who may or may not be too obsessed with Nora Ephron-esque romantic comedies, the Real Housewives franchise, and everything that is trashy popular culture.
+Despite Fox’s shoddy faith in the series, it’s hard for audiences not to fall in love with Kaling’s alter ego: an accomplished female doctor, who may or may not be too obsessed with Nora Ephron-esque romantic comedies, the Real Housewives franchise, and everything that is over-the-top pop culture.
 Mindy isn’t your typical sitcom heroine who is an adorkable Barbie.
 Instead, she’s a somewhat crass and sassy character who means well, and says things like: “I have the right to life, liberty, and chicken wings.”

-What was once unstable in the past, The Mindy Project proved in the season four premiere that it’s a soon-to-be cult classic show, with the fixings of traditional comedy coupled with contemporary cultural observation.
+What was once instable in the past, The Mindy Project proved in the season four premiere that it’s a soon-to-be cult classic show, with the fixings of traditional comedy coupled with contemporary cultural observation.
 Here’s hoping that we see a riotous delivery scene when Mindy and Danny’s baby is finally born.